kevsiraki/dont_Trip/README.md

 # Dont Trip
 <p>An itinerary planner utilizing the Google Maps API to give you customized places along a route!</p>

-<p>Written primarily in PHP7, MySQL, Vanilla Javascript, J-Query 3.6.0, and Bootstrap 4.5.2/Vanilla CSS3.</p>
+<p>Written primarily in PHP 7.4, MySQL, Modern Vanilla Javascript, J-Query 3.6.0, and Bootstrap 4.5.2/Vanilla CSS3.</p>

 <p><a href="https://donttrip.technologists.cloud/donttrip/"> Visit us</a> today at and let us know of any issues you may face!<p>